youaani/jacc/README.md

 Jacc comes with a test suite.
 The first step when developing is to make sure that the test runs without any erros.

-A number of environment vaiables needs to be set.
-You can for instance update the `./test/setenv` file showed below:
+A number of environment variables needs to be set.
+You can for instance use the `./test/setenv.template` file showed below:

 ```
 export JACC_TEST_CONTAINERID=$abcdefghijkl